FabricMC/fabric-docs/versions/1.20.4/develop/items/custom-armor.md

 @[code transcludeWith=:::6](@/reference/1.20.4/src/main/java/com/example/docs/item/ModItems.java)

-You will also need to **add the items to an item group** if you want them to be accessible from the creative inventory.
+You will also need to **add the items to a creative tab** if you want them to be accessible from the creative inventory.

 As with all items, you should create translation keys for them as well.